Yue Fei: Qin Hui's posthumous punishment

 Decades later, his grandson, Yue Ke (岳珂), had retrieved documentary evidence of his grandfather's achievements, and published an adulatory biography of him.
-In 1162 Emperor Xiaozong of Song posthumously pardoned and rehabilitated his honours.
-For their part in Yue's death, iron statues of Qin Hui, Lady Wang, and two of Qin's subordinates, Moqi Xie (万俟卨) and Zhang Jun (張俊), were made to kneel before Yue Fei's tomb (located by the West Lake, Hangzhou).
+In 1162 Emperor Xiaozong of Song posthumously dissolved his unjust charges and rehabilitated his honours.
+For their part in Yue's death, iron statues of Qin Hui, Lady Wang, and two of Qin's subordinates, Moqi Xie (万俟卨) and Zhang Jun (張俊), were made to kneel before Yue Fei's tomb near West Lake in Hangzhou.
 For centuries, these statues were cursed, spat on, and urinated upon by people.
 The original castings in bronze were damaged, but later were replaced by images cast in iron, but these were similarly damaged.
 However now, in modern times, these statues are protected as historical relics.
 There is a poem hanging on the gate surrounding the statues that reads, "The green hill is fortunate to be the burial ground of a loyal general, the white iron was innocent to be cast into the statues of traitors."
 Emperor Xiaozong's court gave proper burial to his remains after Wei Shun's family revealed its location; Wei Shun was then posthumously honored at Yue Fei's hometown at Tangyin County, and a statue of him was made standing at its Yue Fei Temple.
 A [tomb] was put up in his memory, and he was designated Wumu (武穆; "Martial and Stern").
 In 1179 he was canonized as Zhongwu (忠武; "Loyal and Martial").

 According to the novel Xi You Bu, a satire of Journey to the West, written in 1641 by the scholar Dong Ruoyu (also known as Dong Yue, 1620–1686), the Monkey King enthusiastically serves in hell as the trial prosecutor of Qin Hui, while Yue Fei becomes the Monkey King's third master (by teaching the latter Confucian methods).
 At one point, the Monkey King asks the spirit of Yue Fei if he would like to drink Qin's blood, but he politely declined.